Skip to main content

 • music

-The music in the game has received praise for its attention to detail, with many players highlighting the excellent soundtrack by Isaac Vail and Alex Yoder, which enhances the overall atmosphere and gameplay experience.
-While some users appreciate the ambient music and catchy tracks, others express a desire for more variety, particularly in combat scenarios, and a few find the music somewhat generic.
-Overall, the soundtrack is considered a strong point of the game, contributing positively to its immersive qualities.
+The music in the game has received praise for its attention to detail, with many players highlighting the excellent soundtrack created by Isaac Vail and Alex Yoder, which enhances the game's atmosphere.
+While some users appreciate the ambient music and catchy tunes, others feel that the combat music could benefit from more variety and that certain tracks are somewhat generic.
+Overall, the soundtrack is considered a strong point, with hopes for future expansions.

 • “I turned off the music right away; it was very generic and canned.”